 Getting your work to the gallery safely is something you definitely don’t want to skimp on.
 If your works are big enough to need a van to get them to the exhibition, then ensure they’re packed carefully with necessary padding and outer protection like crates or boxes.
 If you can bring your works yourself it’s still imperative to package them correctly.
 However, you will have slightly more control over their journey.

 Once You Organised Your Exhibition: Sell Yourself

-You’re not just selling your artwork at the exhibition, but you’re selling yourself as an artist; as a brand.
-It’s imperative to have an artist statement and CV prepared well in advance, preferably available via your website or a mailing list.
+Another couple of things to think about when you organise your own art exhibition: You’re not just selling your artwork at the exhibition, but you’re selling yourself as an artist; as a brand.
+It’s imperative to have an artist statement and CV prepared well in advance.
+Make it also available via your website or mailing list.
 If you’re represented by a gallery they’ll publish this in their catalogue, otherwise it’s down to you to handle it.
-You’ll want a concise artists biography and statement alongside a professional portrait photo, and high-quality images of the works you’re showing along with their titles, dates, mediums and prices.
+You’ll want a concise artists biography and statement alongside a professional portrait photo.
+Add high-quality images of the works you’re showing along with their titles, dates, mediums and prices.

-The most important thing to remember when preparing for your show is to be confident.
+The most important thing to remember when organising your art exhibition is to be confident.
 Have faith in yourself and your artworks, and remember you’re there for a reason.
-There may be criticism or less-than-favourable feedback from certain people, but if so, you can use this as a tool to grow and develop yourself in the future.
+There may be criticism or less-than-favourable feedback from some people, but if so, you can use this as a tool to grow and develop yourself in the future.
 Overall, be positive, network, and use the opportunity to showcase yourself to the art world.